 Jeep Check Engine Light Stays On

-Jeep check engine light (CEL) comes on when the On-Board Diagnostic (OBD) system detects a problem with the engine, transmission, or evaporative system.
-This article covers common problems that trigger the Jeep check engine light to come on, symptoms, and how to read the fault codes yourself with an OBD-II scanner.
+The Jeep check engine light (CEL) comes on when the On-Board Diagnostic (OBD) system detects a problem with the engine, transmission, or evaporative system.
+This article will cover common problems that trigger is warning light to come on, symptoms, and how to read the fault codes yourself with an OBD-II scanner.

 Symptoms

-Common symptoms that you notice when Jeep check engine light comes on:
+Some symptoms that you might notice when your Jeep’s check engine light comes on:

-What does the check engine light mean on a Jeep?
+What does this warning light mean on a Jeep?

-When your Jeep check engine light comes on, the onboard diagnostic system has detected a problem with the engine, emission system, and in some cases, even the transmission.
-The most common problems that trigger Jeep check engine lights to come on are worn spark plugs, bad oxygen sensors, or loose gas caps.
+When your Jeep’s CEL comes on, the onboard diagnostic system has detected a problem with the engine, emission system, and, in some cases, even the transmission.
+The most common problems that trigger the warning to come on are worn spark plugs, bad oxygen sensors, or loose gas caps.

 The first step in the troubleshooting process is to read the fault codes from the Engine Control Unit.
 This is a simple procedure you can perform yourself with an OBD-II scanner.